 - Personal Injury Protection–PIP–of $10,000 per person per crash.

-Evaluating damages, identifying at-fault parties, and understanding how insurance coverage works for damages of specific types can be difficult, and this is where an attorney may be able to assist you.
+Evaluating damages, identifying at-fault parties, and understanding how insurance coverage works for damages of specific types can be difficult, and this is where an attorney may be able to help you.

 The Law Offices of Anidjar & Levine and our truck accident attorneys can help you with your truck accident case.
-Contact our team at 1-888-587-9581.
-Some people may feel that the percentage that truck accident lawyers take is too high, but for one-third of your settlement:
+Could you contact our team?
+Some people may feel the percentage that truck accident lawyers take is too high, but for one-third of your settlement: